Gut support for Histamine Intolerance and MCAS

 And do not use Betaine HCL if you have an ulcer, h. pylori infection, or heartburn.

-Next, let’s look at another of my top recommended digestive supports short-chain fatty acids (SCFAs).
+Next, let’s look at another of our top recommended digestive supports—short-chain fatty acids (SCFAs).

 • Butyrate